 Funnel/journey stage: Where in the customer process is the platform functional and useful?

-A Data Management Platform (DMP) gathers, classifies, and categorizes audience and campaign data from across your stack.
+A Data Management Platform (DMP) gathers, classifies, and categorizes audience, campaign and behavioral data from across your stack.
 It lets you target audiences more effectively in ad campaigns, provides a central storage location for cookie IDs, and makes programmatic ad buying easier and more effective.

 At first glance, it looks like this is kind of similar to what a CDP does, except with a clear top-of-funnel focus.
 But the really important difference about them is how they treat the customer.